Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 • Fold away blankets and throws or remove them entirely

-• Tidy and reduce throw pillows
+• Reduce throw pillows

 • Pull collectibles and coasters off surfaces